Nextdoor to Present at the 202 - GuruFocus.com

-Nextdoor Holdings, Inc. (NYSE: KIND) today announced that Chief Executive Officer, Sarah Friar, and Chief Financial Officer, Mike Doyle, will participate in a fireside chat at the Evercore ISI Technology, Media and Telecom Conference on Wednesday, September 7, 2022 starting at 12:45pm ET.
-A webcast of the event can be accessed through the events and presentations section of Nextdoor’s Investor Relations website, investors.nextdoor.com, and through this webcast link.
-A recording of the webcast will be available on the same website for approximately one year following the event.
+Nextdoor Holdings, Inc. (NYSE: KIND) today announced that Chief Executive Officer, Sarah Friar, and Chief Financial Officer, Mike Doyle, will participate in a fireside chat at the Goldman Sachs Communacopia + Technology Conference on Wednesday, September 14, 2022, starting at 4:30pm PT.
+A webcast of the event can be accessed through the events and presentations section of Nextdoor’s Investor Relations website at investors.nextdoor.com and through this webcast link.
+A recording of the webcast will be available on the same website for approximately six months following the event.

 Nextdoor uses its Investor Relations website (investors.nextdoor.com), its Twitter handle (twitter.com%2FNextdoor), its LinkedIn Home Page (linkedin.com%2Fcompany%2Fnextdoor-com), and Sarah Friar’s LinkedIn posts (linkedin.com%2Fin%2Fsarah-friar-922b044) as a means of disseminating or providing notification of, among other things, news or announcements regarding its business or financial performance, investor events, press releases, and earnings releases, and as a means of disclosing material nonpublic information and for complying with its disclosure obligations under Regulation FD.